An Analytic Hybrid Halo + Perturbation Theory Model for Small-scale Correlators: Baryons, Halos, and Galaxies: Conclusions

 \acknowledgments We use \texttt{numpy} \cite{2011CSE....13b..22V}, \texttt{scipy} \cite{2020NatMe..17..261V}, \texttt{astropy} \cite{2018AJ....156..123A}, \texttt{nbodykit} \cite{2018AJ....156..160H}, \texttt{corrfunc} \cite{2020MNRAS.491.3022S}, \texttt{halotools} \cite{2017AJ....154..190H} and \texttt{FFTW} \cite{2012ascl.soft01015F}, \texttt{CLASS} \cite{2011JCAP...07..034B}, \texttt{CAMB} \cite{2000ApJ...538..473L}, and \texttt{mcfit} \cite{2019ascl.soft06017L}.
 We thank Martin White, Shi-Fan Chen, Zvonimir Vlah, and Joseph DeRose for helpful comments on a draft version of this paper.
 We also thank Shi-Fan Chen for sharing an early version of fast Zeldovich code from \href{https://github.com/sfschen/velocileptors}{\texttt{velocileptors}}, Zvonimir Vlah for providing a notebook used to compute integrals for \cite{2017JCAP...10..009H} as well as suggesting Section \ref{sec:alt_two_halo}, and Joseph DeRose for assistance with the Aemulus simulations.

-JMS acknowledges support from the U.S. Department of Energy Computational Science Graduate Fellowship via grant DE-SC0019323.
+JMS acknowledges support from the U.S. Department of Energy Computational Science Graduate Fellowship.
 SS acknowledges support from the McWilliams postdoctoral fellowship at Carnegie Mellon University.
 This material is based upon work supported by the National Science Foundation under Grant Numbers 1814370 and NSF 1839217, and by NASA under Grant Number 80NSSC18K1274.

 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
+This research has made use of NASA's Astrophysics Data System.